LET US CATER TO

 Most people don’t want their ex-spouse in control of their estate should they pass on.
 However, this may be the outcome if divorce proceedings are extensive and one spouse becomes incapacitated or dies before the divorce is final.
 Ex-spouses can also receive inheritance if they’re still a beneficiary in the deceased’s will.

-Amending Your Estate Plan Before the Divorce is Final
+Amending Your Estate Plan Before the Divorce Is Final

 In Illinois, individuals can opt to amend their will to exclude their spouse as both beneficiary and executor during the divorce process.
 Alternatively, one can also opt for a bifurcated divorce.
 This process divides the divorce into two distinct stages.